Frequently Asked Questions

 What is required for the Cub Scout Field Uniform?

 The Scout Field Uniform (informally known as the "Class A") comes in many pieces.
-Everything is available from Lexington's Scout Shop, where your Scout will be able to try it on, and the staff will be able to answer all your Scouting questions.
+Everything is available from the Blue Grass Council's Scout Shop, where your Scout will be able to try it on, and the staff will be able to answer all your Scouting questions.
 Items are also available online from ScoutShop.org.
 A detailed list of uniform components, with prices, is available in this document.

-For all Scouts except Lions, the uniform consists of
+All Scouts 1st through 5th grade, the uniform consists of

 TIP: To get as many years out of this as you can, buy this shirt as big as your child can comfortably and safely wear it.